robert-kisteleki/goatapi/README.md

 You can specify whether you want a one-off or an ongoing measurement using `Oneoff()`.

-Each measurement can have an explicit start time defined with `Start()`.
-Ongoing measurements can also have a predefined stop time with `Stop()`.
-These have to be sane regarding the current time (they need to be in the future) and to each other (stop needs to happen after start).
+Each measurement can have an explicit start time defined with `StartTime()`.
+Ongoing measurements can also have a predefined end time with `EndTime()`.
+These have to be sane regarding the current time (they need to be in the future) and to each other (end needs to happen after start).
 By default start time is as soon as possible with an undefined end time.

 ### Measurement Definitions